Benjamin-dev-ironhack/Mikasa-VS-Titans/README.md

 MVP (DOM-CANVAS) :

 - game have one character that move horizontally
-- the charracter launch swords up
+- the character launch swords up
-- the character have a melee attack
 - titans appear ramdomly from the top of the screen
 - one titan reaching the wall and the game is over
-- one sword slowdown a titan
+- one sword kill a titan

+BACKLOG :

 - melee attack to kill the titan

-BACKLOG :

--
--
--
+- add scoreboard
+- sword attack make titan slowdown

 DATA STRUCTURE :